 Match finely poised after day three

-The match scorecard can be viewed hereBack to News
+For the match scorecard click hereBack to News